Lights, Camera, i2a

 This program has been a wonderful collaboration between i2a and the Digital Media Suite in which faculty and students have produced creative, unique critical thinking assignments that were showcased on April 20, 2011.
 Below is a montage overview of the 10 courses representing 3 units and over 200 students equaling 82 student projects.

 If you are a faculty member interested in designing digital projects for your course, please contact Ron Schildknecht.
+Our best practices, strategies and tips for designing a digital project are featured University of Notre Dame’s Kaneb Center blog.

 Watch the 8-minute video montage below featuring Lights, Camera i2a assignments descriptions and snippets and images from the student films: